The Son of Seven Mothers: India

 In a tale titled The Tale of the Wicked Stepmother Queen, four men travel to the woods and find a goat.
 The goat is secretly an ogress and eats two of them.
 The other escape and the ogress changes into a human girl.
 A king passes by the forest, finds the girl, and takes her with him to be his newest queen, after his ten other wives.
 After he marries the ogress, the horses keep disappearing, to the king's distress.
-The ogress queen ormises to find the culprit.
+The ogress queen promises to find the culprit.
 That night, the ogress puts a lump of flesh in front of the door of each wife to blame them for the horse killings.
 The king falls for the trick and the ogress queen orders the ten queens to be blinded and thrown in a well in a desolate jungle somewhere.
 The cruel orders are carried out and the queens are thrown down the well.
 Each of them is pregnant and gives birth to a son that is sacrificed to feed the others.
 The tenth queen refuses to eat any part, and spares her own son.
 This turns out to be a blessing in disguise: the tenth queen's son leaves the well to gather food for the others, and is found by the king, who gives him a golden arrow and a bow, and tries to hire him.
 The boy reports to his mother in the well, and she tells him the man is his fathe, the king.
 The mother allows the boy to leave with his father, but warns of the danger the ogress queen poses to him.
 The ogress queen realizes the boy is the son of the other queen, and hatches a plan to get rid of him.
 She feigns illness and requests a list of increasingly dangerous demands: first, she asks for tigress's milk; then, for a cow unlike the king has ever seen; thirdly, for water of gold from her ogress mother.
 On the third quest, the ogress queen gives the boy a letter to be given to her mother, with a command to kill and devour the boy.
 The boy stops to rest in the woods, and Adam and Eve alter the letter for one with a kinder request.
 The boy takes the letter to the letter to the ogress, and is greeted like a son by the creature.
 The boy discover on a shelf a box with the eyes of the ten queens - which means their sight can be restored - and a parrot in a cage - the soul of the ogress queen.
 The boy takes the box with the eyes and the parrot cage and returns home.
 He goes to the king's court and shows the parrot to the ogress queen, who begs for the boy to give her the parrot.
 The prince breaks the parrot's legs, wings and neck, which finally kills the ogress queen.